richien/casting-agency/backend/docs/APIDOCS.md

 ```

 - General
+    - Retrieves a movie by the movie ID.
     - Returns a movie object with the given ID and a success value of true.
     - The release date is returned in ISO format